authgear/authgear-server/docs/specs/oidc.md

 <CLIENT_NAME> wants to access your account.

+- Allows <CLIENT_NAME> to access your email, phone number or username if available.
-- Allows <CLIENT_NAME> to access your complete user info.
+- Allows <CLIENT_NAME> to access other information of your profile.
 - Allows <CLIENT_NAME> to access your information after login.

 [Cancel] [Authorize]